She is a tree of life to those who take hold of her;

 “Chazak, Chazak, V’nitchazek!”
 Be strong, be strong, and be strengthened!

 These are the words that millions of Jews around the world will utter on the holiday known as Simchat Torah as we read the concluding verses of the Bible.
 Every year, the five books of Moses are divided into portions and read over the course of the year.
-Here at The Fellowship we have joined this cycle of study through our daily devotionals, and we, too, can proudly say these joy-filled words.
-But before we do, let’s take a moment to understand what these words mean and their underlying message.
+But what is the significance of these words?

 Another Hebrew phrase might seem more appropriate for the occasion.
 When Jews celebrate anything from a wedding to a new job, we say “Mazel Tov!” — our version of “Congratulations!”
 Shouldn’t this expression of joy and accomplishment be used to celebrate the completion of reading through the Torah?
 Why are the words “be strong” used instead?